tensorflow/java/CONTRIBUTING.md

 or both with `mvn install -Djavacpp.platform.extension=-mkl-gpu`.

-When building this project for the first time in a given workspace, the script will attempt to download the [TensorFlow runtime library sources](https://github.com/tensorflow/tensorflow) and build of all the native code for your platform.
+When building this project for the first time in a given workspace, the script will attempt to download the [TensorFlow native library sources](https://github.com/tensorflow/tensorflow) and build of all the native code for your platform.
 This requires a valid environment for building TensorFlow, including the [bazel](https://bazel.build/) build tool and a few Python dependencies (please read [TensorFlow documentation](https://www.tensorflow.org/install/source) for more details).